Life Experience Acceleration Path (LEAP)

 Prior Learning Assessment Credit Evaluation Guidelines

-A maximum of 45 semester hours of combined accelerated credit from the mechanisms above or other non-traditional means of earning credit may be applied toward an associate's degree of 60 hours.
+A maximum of 45 semester hours of combined accelerated credit from the mechanisms above or other non-traditional means of earning credit may be applied toward an associate degree that requires 60 credit hours.
 Student must complete at least 25 percent of their degree through courses taken at EFSC.

 Eastern Florida reserves the right to evaluate credit from accelerated means other than those listed above.
 Students are welcome to submit documentation and official records for consideration.
 Examination scores must be submitted on an official score report from the organization administering the examination.
 Accelerated credit is posted to the academic record along with the source of the credit.